 This Program provides a pathway to work in organisations such as restaurants, hotels, clubs, pubs, cafes and coffee shops, or to run a small business in these sectors.
 Possible job titles include:

 Without Concession - $136.50

 The student tuition fees published are subject to change given individual circumstances at enrolment.

 This training is delivered with Victorian and Commonwealth Government funding.
 TMG College Australia encourage individuals with disabilities to access training subsidised through the Skills First Program.
 People with disabilities are encouraged to apply for this training.

-Eligibility Criteria 1.
-You must be an Australian Citizen or Permanent Resident or New Zealand Citizen.
+Skill First Eligibility 1.
+You must be an Australian Citizen or Permanent Resident* or New Zealand Citizen.
 2. You must not have completed the same AQF level qualification or higher than the course you wish to enrol in, unless under 20 years of age on 1 January this year.
 3. You must not have commenced or be scheduled to commence more than two Victorian Government subsidised courses this year; and 4.
 You must not be currently enrolled in two or more Victorian Government subsidised courses.

 Traineeship incentives may be applicable on full time/ part time basis, subject to eligibility.
 Enrolment fees apply.

 *Formal confirmation of permanent residence granted by the Department of Home Affairs (or its successor) AND the student’s foreign passport or ImmiCard required

 This Qualification is available in the following regions:

 We provide Credit Transfer with agreed and consistent credit outcomes for components of qualification if the CT request is equivalent in content and learning outcomes with TMG's matched qualifications